emard/ulx3s/doc/MANUAL.md

 [OpenFPGA Loader](https://github.com/trabucayre/openFPGALoader)
-can do everyting fujprog can, last time I tested it was just a little bit slower than fujprog.
+can do everyting fujprog can, last time I tested it was just a little bit slower than fujprog, some users have reported it was faster.
 Supports not only ULX3S but many other boards and is actively developed.

 EMARD's fork of Xark's [FleaFPGA-JTAG source](https://github.com/emard/FleaFPGA-JTAG) or [FleaFPGA-JTAG binary](https://github.com/emard/ulx3s-bin/tree/master/usb-jtag)